Find out about our available dogs by reading their stories below.

 Dogs highlighted in blue are in need of a foster family

 Hello there, folks!
 I'm here - just in time for winter - your own personal snow dog!
 If we lived up north and not in Alabama, you probably wouldn't even see me in the snow except for my sweet grin and dark eyes and nose.
 I'm Cole and I'm a 4 year old fellow.
 I've been called a big lump of love which sounds nice, doesn't it?
 I'm a mix of Great Pyrenees and some Golden Retriever and I weigh 51 pounds.
 I've been neutered, vaccinated, microchipped and I'm heart worm negative.
 AGB took me in from a Birmingham shelter and now I'm ready to find a home of my own.
 I passed all my assessment tests with flying colors - good with dogs and people; they said I was "sweet, loving and beautiful".
 That's a pretty good combination for a snow dog.
+I'm in a nice foster home right now but I sure would love to be in your home.
 So I'm thinking you don't want to spend another winter without me, do you?
 My name is Cole and yes, I'm a merry ole soul.
 Come meet me!

 Top of the day to ya; my name is Topper.
 A cutie-patootie 2 year old pup that found myself at a Northern Alabama shelter until somebody from AGB came and picked me up and drove me to Birmingham.
 I was very excited.
 You see, I got lots of potential; I'm quite a good looking boy.
 I weigh 49 pounds, I'm vaccinated, microchipped, neutered and heart worm negative - I'm all around healthy.
-They might have named me Topper because I get to the top of things; I like to jump (I am still very young and need some obedience training).
-I can jump a fence and I sort of like to jump up and look you in the eye.
-The AGB folks say I follow directions well and, with a little bit of guidance, I won't do that anymore.
+My foster family says I am so sweet; perfect in a crate and totally house trained.
+I love to play with my toys and toss them around and pounce on them.
+That's hours of fun for me.
+I'm very good with other dogs.
 I'm eager to learn.
-But that won't make me be any less enthusiastic about life and people; I'm excited about my future!
+I'm enthusiastic about life and people; I'm excited about my future!
 I'm a nice boy and very sweet and would love, love, love to have a family.
 Come meet me and let's fall in love!